ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/237_Oanda.md

 # Oanda Plugin

-You can trade with Oanda™ either through the [MT4 bridge](mt4plugin.md), or with a direct API connection using the Oanda plugin (not for EU residents).
-Outside the EU, the API connection is preferable due to higher speed, lower spreads, and the ability to trade currencies with minimum volume of a single unit.
+You can trade with Oanda™ either through the [MT4 bridge](mt4plugin.md), or with a direct API connection using the Oanda plugin.
+Oanda API trading is not permitted in several countries.
+Otherwise, the API connection is preferable due to higher speed, lower spreads, and the ability to trade currencies with minimum volume of a single unit.
 Oanda is a 'dealing desk' broker with a large selection of index and commodity CFDs, free historical price data, a free API, no minimum monthly investment, no minimum lot size, and a simple margin and fee structure.
 Especially trading with minimum volume opens interesting possibilities, for instance running strategy tests on real Oanda accounts with tiny lot sizes, instead of demo accounts.

 For opening an Oanda demo account for API access, visit [http://www.oanda.com](http://www.oanda.com), and select an **fxTrader** practice account.
 If you have the choice between enabled or disabled hedging, select disabled for reducing transaction costs.
 Demo accounts have limitations in downloading historical price data.
 For opening a live account, use the affiliate link of the [download page](http://zorro-project.com/download.php) for claiming your free Zorro S subscription (details and conditions [here](restrictions.md)).
 You will need an **Access Token** for trading through the API.
 For this, sign in on the Oanda website with your user name, then select Other Action / Manage API Access for getting your token.
 It's a long hexadecimal string that serves as a password.
 Make sure to store it for later use.
 You will need to revoke your token and generate a new one when you create a sub-account.
 The access token must be put into Zorro's password field for connecting to Oanda.